kasupel/server/docs/sockets.md

 ### `allowed_moves`

 Request that the server send a list of moves you are allowed to make.
-The server should repsond with an `allowed_moves` event.
+The server should respond with an `allowed_moves` event.
 This is only allowed if the game has started and it is your turn.

 ### `move`

 Make a move in the game.
-Data should be a `Move` object.
+Data should be a [`Move` object](./types.md#move).

 ### `offer_draw`